 “Why hide the true symbol of my loyalty anymore?
 I fight for profit, investment, and the Kapitalist Way!
 Oh yea, and copyrights too!
 Can I add ‘bank bail-outs’ to that list?
 Heh.”

 Point #4: I understand that the great majority of my colleagues and friends, including the many who lean to the Left politically, are not youth liberationists.
 But since I’ve supported that platform since I was 13, I’m going to stand up for that principle even if that puts me on the opposite side of people I love and/or respect in certain instances, especially since I strongly believe people on the Left should be supporting this platform rather than overlooking it, let alone denouncing it.
 It’s the next logical step on the emancipation agenda.
-I also understand that a great many people on the Left haven’t read or seen the platform since its revival between the mid-1990s and now, something that was certainly not the case with the Left during the 1970s, when liberals of that era were beginning to take youth liberation seriously until its derailment by the conservative takeover of government in the U.S. and U.K. by the beginning of the 1980s (that’s a whole topic in itself that I’ll tackle here in the future).
+I also understand that a great many people on the Left haven’t read or seen the platform since its revival between the mid-1990s and now, something that was certainly not the case with the Left during the 1970s, when liberals of that era were beginning to take youth liberation seriously until its derailment by the conservative takeover of government in the U.S. and U.K. by the beginning of the 1980s (but that’s a whole other topic in itself that I’ll tackle here in the future).

 The bottom line when it comes to this topic is the following: We cannot assign a concept or meme to be the unofficial social “property” of a specific age group.
 And this holds regardless of what our conception of children or young people in general happens to be.
 Memes relating to characters and concepts of fantastic fiction have an archetypal value that resonates with people of all ages, no matter what the demographic target of the copyright holders may happen to be.
-This is the exact reason why super-heroes and various aspects of the sci-fi genre in general rose out of the “kiddie ghetto” they were once assigned (or is that consigned ?) to and embraced by the mainstream.
+This is the exact reason why super-heroes and various aspects of the sci-fi genre in general rose out of the “kiddie ghetto” they were once assigned (or is that consigned ?) to in America and embraced by the mainstream.
 They represent ideas and fantasies that transcend strict age barriers.
 The Power Rangers concept is no different in this regard.

 This is why we will see multiple interpretations of Batman and the rest of his teammates in the Justice League that are designed to appeal to different age groups.
 For instance, we see the live action TV series from the late ’60s (often now referred to as “Batman ’66”) that brings us what our culture would call a “kid-friendly” version of the character despite being designed to appeal to all ages in that time period.
-We see the Batman animated shows of the 1970s, and The Super Friends, which were clearly designed to depict these heroes in a way that was harmonious to the innocent, idealized world we want children to see in place of the “harsh” reality.
-We see the animated versions of the Dark Knight from the 1990s into the 2000s – and his super-heroic brethren from Justice League Unlimited – produced by Warner Bros. that did a much better job of compromising with an appeal to “all ages”; one which recognizes the growing sophistication of children despite the best intentions of adults to keep them in a “blissful” state of innocence about the real world.
+We see the Batman animated shows of the 1970s, and The Super Friends, which were clearly designed to depict these heroes in a way that was harmonious to the innocent, idealized world we want children to see in place of the “harsh” reality we all know.
+We see the animated versions of the Dark Knight from the 1990s into the 2000s – and his super-heroic brethren from Justice League and its even better successor series Justice League Unlimited – produced by Warner Bros. that did a much better job of compromising with an appeal to “all ages”; one which recognizes the growing sophistication of children despite the best intentions of adults to keep them in a “blissful” state of innocence about the real world.
 We see the darker versions from the Tim Burton and Christopher Nolan films that are similar to the grim and gritty but “PG-13” atmosphere of the comics, along with the recent very dark and bloody direct to video animated films and video games we and our kids play on the X-box.
 And we see the “mature only” Batman stories such as Alan Moore’s The Killing Joke and Grant Morrison’s Arkham Aslylum graphic novel.
 [Update: The recent animated video version of Batman: The Killing Joke officially released by DC Entertainment was given an R rating!]

 As another example, the funny animal genre used to be reserved largely for kids in any given medium, while ignoring the fact that the Warner Bros.
 Looney Toons shorts used to include innuendos that were intended to appeal to adult viewers, something the subsequent cartoons designed entirely for Saturday morning TV completely divested from them.
 We have seen that the funny animal genre, if not specifically the Disney and Warner Bros.
 Toons, could be interpreted in an “adult” fashion with creations such as the animated feature Fritz the Cat and renowned comic book series like Hepcats.
-This may not seem to be comparable to the above example with Batman and super-heroes in general, until you consider that there are many fans and casual viewers alike who think the entire funny animal genre should be for kids only.
+This may not seem to be comparable to the above example with Batman and super-heroes in general, until you consider that there are many fans and casual viewers alike who think the entire funny animal genre should be “kids only” material.
 But the reality is that these fictional entities can be placed into many different milieus that work equally well for many forms of interpretation.

-“I’d tell ya what you can do with yourself, Fritz, but I’m worried Bugs Bunny might hear me, so can ya stick around ’till I can think of a kid-friendly way to say it?”
+“I’d tell ya what you can do with yourself, Fritz, but I’m worried Bugs Bunny might hear me, so could ya stick around ’till I can think of a kid-friendly way to say it?”